boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 able to send and receive traffic over a network attachment.
 A comprehensive list of provisioning parameters that are available on the PE-side of a network attachment is specified in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

-The required set of parameters to provision a network attachment is a function of the service offering.
+The required set of parameters to provision a network attachment is a function of the connectivity service offering.
 For example, a very limited set of parameters is required for mass-market service offering while a more elaborated set is required for Enterprise services.

 As discussed, e.g., in {{Section 4.2 of ?RFC7567}}, packet dropping by network devices occurs mainly to protect the network (e.g., congestion-unresponsive flows) and also to ensure fairness over a shared link.
 These policies may be intentional policies (e.g., enforced as part of the activation